 That’s exactly where you need to be in order to get ahead in the film industry.
 You need to be on set, around the people who are going to hire you and refer you.
 You need to be on the inside and work for real on professional shoots.

-The film industry runs entirely on connections.
-Cold calling doesn’t work.
-Film school doesn’t work.
+The film industry runs on connections.
+Cold calling rarely works.
+Film school is expensive.

 Some people get a few background jobs and production jobs, but not enough to get endeared to people so that they’d hire them again and again.

 Crystal did something different than most people to overcome the challenge of breaking in and getting ahead.